mozman/ezdxf/docs/source/dxfentities/arc.rst

 ARC (`DXF Reference`_) center at location :attr:`dxf.center` and radius of :attr:`dxf.radius` from :attr:`dxf.start_angle` to :attr:`dxf.end_angle`.
-ARC goes always from :attr:`dxf.start_angle` to :attr:`dxf.end_angle` in counter clockwise orientation around the :attr:`dxf.extrusion` vector, which is (0, 0, 1) by default and the usual case for 2D arcs.
+ARC goes always from :attr:`dxf.start_angle` to :attr:`dxf.end_angle` in counter-clockwise orientation around the :attr:`dxf.extrusion` vector, which is (0, 0, 1)
+by default and the usual case for 2D arcs.
 The ARC entity has :ref:`OCS` coordinates.

-The helper tool :class:`ezdxf.math.ConstructionArc` supports creating arcs from various scenarios, like from 3 points or 2 points and an angle or 2 points and a radius.
+The helper tool :class:`ezdxf.math.ConstructionArc` supports creating arcs from various scenarios, like from 3 points or 2 points and an angle or 2 points and a radius and the :mod:`~ezdxf.upright` module can convert inverted extrusion vectors from (0, 0, -1) to (0, 0, 1) without changing the curve.

 .. seealso::

     - :ref:`tut_dxf_primitives`, section :ref:`tut_dxf_primitives_arc`
     - :class:`ezdxf.math.ConstructionArc`
     - :ref:`Object Coordinate System`
+    - :mod:`ezdxf.upright` module

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.Circle`